GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/intro/mv3-migration/index.md

 Host permissions are still required if the extension wants to *redirect* a request or modify its headers.
-The `declarativeNetRequestWithHostAccess` permission always requires host permissions to the request URL and initiator to act on a request.
+The `declarativeNetRequestWithHostAccess` permission always requires host permissions to the request URL and it's initiator to act on a request.

 {% endAside %}